Earth calls for action

 Transforming our production system will not only considerably contribute to the reduction of CO2 emissions, but also make us even better placed for higher profitability.

 Looking ahead, traditional steel will be more costly over time as free ETS allocations are gradually phased out and reach zero by 2034, leading to increased emission costs.
 Higher marginal costs with the existing blast furnace technology makes growth unsustainable and uneconomical.
 The ETS allocation and CO2 price make the EU cost curve “steeper” which supports healthier dynamics.
 Rebuilding our strip production system is also a leap toward a better cost position, greater flexibility, shorter lead times and more capacity for further processing.
-This allows us to meet customer demands for more dimensions in high-strength steels.
+This allows us to meet future customer demands for more dimensions of specialty and high-strength steels with low or no CO2 emissions.

 A new production logic